iamrahulreddy/compliance_guide/README.md

 Through my cybersecurity studies, I've discovered that modern businesses face complex security challenges.
 Here's why I believe understanding compliance is crucial:

-* **Security Foundation:** Proper compliance frameworks help build strong security practices
+* **Security Foundation:** Proper compliance frameworks help build strong security practices.
-* **Data Protection:** Understanding compliance helps protect sensitive information effectively
+* **Data Protection:** Understanding compliance helps protect sensitive information effectively.
-* **Risk Management:** Knowledge of compliance aids in identifying and mitigating security risks
+* **Risk Management:** Knowledge of compliance aids in identifying and mitigating security risks.

 > [!NOTE]
 > This guide represents my learning journey in security compliance.
 While I've researched thoroughly, laws and regulations constantly evolve.
 I'll update this guide as I continue learning and discovering new aspects of security compliance.

 > [!IMPORTANT]
 > While I've created this as a general framework for compliance in digital businesses, I want to emphasize that laws and regulations vary by jurisdiction and industry sector.

 ## How I Plan Future Updates